Asymptotically optimal discretization of hedging strategies with jumps

 Under the assumption of this proposition, the process $X$ does not change sign, and we can assume without loss of generality that $(\pi-1)X_s$ is always positive (otherwise all the computations can be done for the process $-X$).
-Since $X$ is a stochastic exponential of a Lévy process with bounded jumps, it is locally bounded, which means that by Proposition \ref{sde.prop}, $X$ satisfies the assumption $(HX)$ with
+Since $X$ is a stochastic exponential of a L\'evy process with bounded jumps, it is locally bounded, which means that by Proposition \ref{sde.prop}, $X$ satisfies the assumption $(\mathit{HX})$ with

-and the assumption $(HX^{\rho}_\text{loc})$ for all $\rho\geq 1$.
+and the assumption $(\mathit{HX}^{\rho}_\mathrm{loc})$ for all $\rho\geq 1$.
 Moreover, since the compensator of the jump measure of $X$ is absolutely continous with respect to the Lebesgue measure (in time), we can take $\lambda_t = |(\pi-1)X_{t}|^\alpha$.
-Also, one can choose $\widehat K_t = C X_t$ for $C$ sufficiently large in condition \eqref{hxbnd}.\\
+Also, one can choose $\widehat K_t = C X_t$ for $C$ sufficiently large in condition \eqref{hxbnd}.

-To check the integrability conditions in Proposition \ref{sym.prop}, observe that the processes $A_t$, $\lambda_t$, $\widehat K_t$ and $b_t$ appearing in these conditions, are powers of stochastic exponentials of Lévy processes with bounded jumps.
-They can therefore be represented as ordinary exponentials of (other) Lévy processes with bounded jumps, but an exponential of a Lévy process with bounded jumps admits all moments, and its maximum on $[0,T]$ also admits all moments (see Theorem 25.18 in \cite{sato}).
-Therefore, the integrability conditions in Proposition \ref{sym.prop} follow by using Cauchy-Schwarz inequality, and the proof is completed by an application of this proposition. \end{proof} \end{example}}
+To check the integrability conditions in Proposition \ref{sym.prop}, observe that the processes $A_t$, $\lambda_t$, $\widehat K_t$ and $b_t$ appearing in these conditions, are powers of stochastic exponentials of L\'evy processes with bounded jumps.
+They can therefore be represented as ordinary exponentials of (other) L\'evy processes with bounded jumps, but an exponential of a L\'evy process with bounded jumps admits all moments, and its maximum on $[0,T]$ also admits all moments; see Theorem 25.18 in \cite{sato}.
+Therefore, the integrability conditions in Proposition \ref{sym.prop} follow by using the Cauchy--Schwarz inequality, and the proof is completed by an application of this proposition. \end{pf} \end{example} }

-\section{Proof of Theorem \ref{err.thm}}
+\section{Proof of Theorem \texorpdfstring{\ref{err.thm}}{1}}